beast-dev/doc/tutorials/bets/bets_tutorial.md

 ## Citation

-If you use BETS to test for temporal signal in your data set, we would appreciate citing the following paper:
+If you use BETS to test for temporal signal in your data set, we would appreciate citing the following paper(s):

 S. Duchene, P. Lemey, T. Stadler, S. Y. W. Ho, D. A. Duchene, V. Dhanasekaran, G. Baele (2020) Bayesian evaluation of temporal signal in measurably evolving populations.
 Mol.
 Biol.
 Evol. (in press).
 DOI: [https://doi.org/10.1093/molbev/msaa163](https://doi.org/10.1093/molbev/msaa163)